 Players in the conventional meat sector are increasingly exploring the possibilities of cellular agriculture.
 The goal is to make our food system more sustainable and no longer dependent on animal farming.
 The Bell Food Group, Tyson Foods, Cargill, and the PHW Group, are already supporting cellular-agriculture startups.
 So far, more than a billion dollars has been invested in cellular-agriculture companies.

 Commercial interest in cellular agriculture is growing, along with interest from governments around the world.
-Increasing amounts of public funds are being allocated to cellular-agriculture research projects, including in the Netherlands, Belgium, Japan, and Singapore, as well as the European Union.
+Increasing amounts of public funds are being allocated to cellular-agriculture companies and research projects, including in the Netherlands, Belgium, Japan, and Singapore, as well as the European Union.

 In addition, the positive environmental impact, food-safety aspects, and economic prospects of cultured alternatives are likely to drive government support.